cepthomas/Nebulator/DocFiles/Nebulator.md

 - Basically open a .neb file, press compile, then run.
 - Rather than spending the effort on a built-in script editor, use your favorite external text editor.
 The application will watch for changes you make and indicate that recompile is needed.
 I use Sublime - you can associate .neb files with C# for pretty-close syntax coloring.
+- Click on the settings icon to edit your options.
+Note that not all presented midi options pertain to this application.

 ## Example Script Files